 Don’t Let The Legal Complexities Prevent You From Pursuing Your Rights To Claim!

 We will advice you every step of the way, so you can enjoy peace of mind!

-Although issuing a letter of demand through a lawyer is not strictly necessary, there are good reasons why you may want to consider engaging a lawyer to advice you prior to issuing a letter of demand, and to issue a letter of demand for you.
+Although issuing a letter of demand through a lawyer is not strictly necessary, there are good reasons why you may want to consider engaging a lawyer.
+They can advice you prior to issuing a letter of demand, and to issue a letter of demand for you.

 Firstly, some prospective defendants do not take letters of demands sent by non-lawyers very seriously.

-One of the chief objectives of a letter of demand is to secure compliance, as such if a prospective defendant does not take a letter of demand sent by a non-lawyer seriously, such a letter may fail to achieve this objective from the outset.
+One of the chief objectives of a letter of demand is to secure compliance.
+Therefore, if a prospective defendant does not take a letter of demand sent by a non-lawyer seriously, such a letter may fail to achieve this objective from the outset.

 There are a variety of reasons why some people do not take letters of demands by non-lawyers seriously.
 Some of these reasons are unfounded and erroneous but nonetheless has an impact on whether a prospective defendant takes such a letter seriously.